fbpx

 Are you a mental health expert who is interested in learning more about tango as a healing modality?
 Are you a trauma-informed care provider willing to share your knowledge with tango teachers to benefit their practice?
 Or maybe you are a tango professional looking to be more trauma-informed in your pedagogy?

 Within the tango community, it’s widely understood that dancing tango often involves a profound transformative journey.
 Tango has an ability to confront us with our traumas, psychological blockages and insecurities, while simultaneously offering a relatively safe environment to address them.
 In some cases, tango has helped people to heal their trauma, gain more self-confidence and overcome social challenges.
-For some, tango literally changed their lives.

 Personal Growth